Dog meat consumption in South Korea: Recent history

 In 2022, the Ministry for Food, Agriculture, Forestry and Fisheries of South Korea published a first official report called "Edible dog breeding and distribution survey".
 The report states that 521,121 dogs are reared in 1,156 dog meat farms and 388,000 dogs are consumed in 1,666 restaurants per year, as of February 2022.
 According to the "Public Perception Survey on Dog Eating", 55.8% of respondents said that society should stop eating dogs, while 28.4% of respondents answered that it should remain legal.
 As for the legalization of dog slaughter, 52.7% of respondents were against it and 39.2% were in favor of it.
 About 85.5% of respondents said they do not currently eat dog meat, and 14.1% said they do.

 In December 2023 there were scuffles between the police and dozens of dog farmers who were protesting after the ruling party agreed to introduce new legislation to ban the practice of dog meat consumption by the end of the year.
 Dog farmers from the Korea Dog Meat Farmers' Association indicated that they were considering releasing two million dogs near lawmakers' homes and landmarks belonging to the government in Seoul.

 In January 2024 the South Korean government passed a law banning the sale and production of dog meat.
-The law will be only be enforced in 2027 following a three-year grace period.
+The law will only be enforced in 2027 following a three-year grace period.
 Violators of the law could face up to three years in prison, or a maximum fine of 30 million won.